Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 The next obstacle is to determine what levels of the hierarchy to display, as if the current item is 6 levels deep we do not want to show them all in the sidebar.

-There is a helper function in `src/components/legal-sidebar/helpers.js` that loops through the hierarchy object until it finds the current item, it stores and returns the current active level and a specified amount of levels above.
+There is a helper function in `src/components/legal-sidebar/helpers.js` that loops through the hierarchy object until it finds the current item, it stores and returns the currently active level and a specified amount of levels above.
 An active prop is also added to be used for styling.

 ## Donation Form Handler